Managing Memory Manually

 Resource Acquisition Is Initialization (RAII)

 As our programs get more complex, scattering new and delete expressions throughout our code quickly gets difficult to keep track of.
-At any point in our program, we’re never quite sure which objects have been deleted and which are still alive.
+At any point in our program, it can be difficult to understand which objects have been deleted and which are still alive.

 We should instead strive to establish some standard convention to describe when objects get created and destroyed.

 The Resource Acquisition Is Initialization (RAII) pattern is one such example.
-In this context, the word resource refers to something that our object needs to function.
+In this context, the word resource refers to something that an object needs in order for that object to work correctly.
 These subresources are other objects.

 struct Image {